ngckhanh/futher-prog-asm-1/README.md

 **Rental Management System**

-The Rental Management System is designed as an internal tool to streamline the management of rental properties, tenants, and lease agreements.
-It provides a structured approach to organizing and tracking rental transactions, including:
+The Rental Management System is an internal tool designed to streamline the management of rental properties, tenants, and leases.
+It provides an organized way to handle property details, tenant records, payment history, and contract terms, ensuring smooth and efficient tracking of rental transactions.
+The technology improves property administration by minimising manual tasks, maintaining consistent data, and offering clear information about rental agreements and tenant payments.

-- **Property Details**
-- **Tenant Information**
-- **Payment Records**
-- **Contract Terms**

-This system reduces manual tasks, ensures consistent data, and provides clear insights into rental agreements and tenant payments, simplifying property management.

 ---